learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 if (name === "Susan") {
     console.log("The name is correct")
 } else {
-    console.log("Expected the name to be Susan")
+    console.log("Expected the name to be Sus
 }
 ```